golang-design/go2generics/generics.md

 >
 > Author: Changkun Ou

-This document research and summarizes a personal selected list of references and relevant discussions regarding the Go generics.
+This document summarizes a personal research on a selected list of references and relevant discussions regarding the Go generics.

-One must aware that many discussions are personal opinionated.
+One must be aware of that many discussions are personal opinionated.

 ## Research Paper